-The Devon & Somerset Fire & Rescue Authority (the Authority) is the independent body which ensures that the local fire and rescue service performs efficiently and in the best interests of the public and community it serves.
-This means that the fire and rescue service is answerable for its actions and performance to the general public.
-To contribute towards the costs of its services, the Authority collects funding from each local council via a precept.
-This is the portion of Council Tax allocated to this fire and rescue service.
+The Devon & Somerset Fire & Rescue Authority (the Authority) is the independent body which ensures that the local fire and rescue service performs effectively, efficiently and in the best interests of the public and community it serves.
+This means that the Authority is answerable to the general public for the performance of the Devon & Somerset Fire & Rescue Service (the Service).
+To contribute towards the costs of the Service, the Authority collects funding from each local council via a precept.
+This is the portion of Council Tax allocated to this Authority.

-The Authority has core functions which are set down in the Fire and Rescue Services Act 2004, these are:
+The Authority has core functions which are set down in the Fire and Rescue Services Act 2004.
+These are to make provision for:

-· Making provision for extinguishing fires and protecting life in its area
+· extinguishing fires and protecting life in its area;

-Other functions are to ensure that the fire and rescue service:
+Other functions are to ensure that the Service:

 · Agrees on public awareness and information provision.

 The Authority is made up of councillors (“Members”) appointed by its four constituent authorities, namely:

 Somerset County Council

 The constituent authorities decide how long the Members they appoint should serve on the Authority.
 This normally coincides with how long they are elected to serve as a councillor but is reviewed at constituent authority annual meetings.
 Once appointed to the Authority, Members represent the community as whole, not just the area they serve as a local councillor.
 They serve as a valuable link between communities and the Service.
 Members are collectively responsible for setting the overall strategic direction of the organisation, including the setting of its budget, promoting its core values and ensuring that the Service is effective and efficient.